 The course is aimed at helping non-native English speaking students become confident with their English speaking skills.
-The main idea is to focus on the student's ability to express themselves in
+The main idea is to focus on the student's ability to express themselves in everyday situations, to improve their confidence when speaking, and to improve their English

 The second course supporting the AIC Plan for Excellence (APEX) will build upon the foundation of AIC1140.
 In this course, students will explore personal assessment and motivation, examine personal and professional goals, learn about internship and scholarship opportunities and their benefits, investigate leadership, and develop portfolios and a resume.
+This course is required for all sophomores and meets part of the Personal and Professional Development general education requirement.
 PREREQUISITE: AIC1140